jolivain/trusted-firmware-a/docs/components/secure-partition-manager-design.rst

 A SVC causes an exception to be taken to S-EL1.
 TF-A assumes ownership of S-EL1 and installs a simple exception vector table in S-EL1 that relays a SVC request from a Secure Partition as a SMC request to the SPM in EL3.
-Upon servicing the SMC request, Arm Trusted Firmware returns control directly to S-EL0 through an ERET instruction.
+Upon servicing the SMC request, Trusted Firmware-A returns control directly to S-EL0 through an ERET instruction.

 Calling conventions